-- Site 103.01 Committee Membership and Responsibilities. - (a) The site evaluation committee consists of the following 9 persons, except as otherwise provided in (b) below:
+Site 103.01 Committee Membership and Responsibilities.

+(a) The site evaluation committee consists of the following 9 persons, except as otherwise provided in (b) below:

+(1) The commissioners of the commission of the department of environmental services or assistant commissioner as designee;

+(2) The commissionerdirector of the division of water of the department of environmental services;

+(3) The commissioner of the department of resources and economic development-or the director of the division of economic development as designee;

+(4) The commissioner of the department of transportationhealth and human services or one of the 2 most senior administrators within the department responsible for management of public health services as designee;

+(5) The commissioner of the department of cultural resources or the director of the division of historical resources as designee executive director of the fish and game department; and

+(6) Two members of the public appointed pursuant to RSA 162-H:3, I (f), except in any matter for which an alternate public member is appointed pursuant to RSA 162-H:3, XIThe director of the office of energy and planning or deputy director as designee;

-- (1) The commissioners of the commission; - (2) The commissioner of the department of environmental services; - (3) The commissioner of the department of resources and economic development; - (4) The commissioner of the department of transportation; - (5) The commissioner of the department of cultural resources or the director of the division of historical resources as designee; and - (6) Two members of the public appointed pursuant to RSA 162-H:3, I (f), except in any matter for which an alternate public member is appointed pursuant to RSA 162-H:3, XI. - (b) If at any time a member who is a state employee must recuse himself or herself on a matter, or is not otherwise available for good reason, such member shall designate a senior administrative employee or a staff attorney from his or her agency to sit on the committee. - (c) The committee shall be responsible for the following: - (1) Evaluation and issuance of any certificate for an energy facility under RSA 162-H and these rules; - (2) Determination of the terms and conditions of any certificate issued under RSA 162-H and these rules; - (3) Adjudication and determination of any petition filed under RSA 162-H and these rules; - (4) Monitoring of the construction and operation of any energy facility issued a certificate under RSA 162-H and these rules to ensure compliance with such certificate; - (5) Enforcement of the terms and conditions of any certificate issued under RSA 162-H and these rules; and - (6) Assistance to the public in understanding the requirements of RSA 162-H and these rules.
+(7) The director of the division of parks and recreation;

+(8) The director of the division of forests and lands;

+(9) The director of the division of air resources;

+(10) The commissioner of the department of transportation or assistant commissioner as designee;

+(11) The commissioners of the public utilities commission; and

+(12) A staff engineer designated by the commissioners of the public utilities commission.

+(b) If at any time a member who is a state employee must recuse himself or herself on a matter, or is not otherwise available for good reason, such member shall designate a senior administrative employee or a staff attorney from his or her agency to sit on the committee.

+(c) The committee shall be responsible for the following:

+(1) Evaluation and issuance of any certificate for an energy facility under RSA 162-H and these rules;

+(2) Determination of the terms and conditions of any certificate issued under RSA 162-H and these rules;

+(3) Adjudication and determination of any petition filed under RSA 162-H and these rules;

+(4) Monitoring of the construction and operation of any energy facility issued a certificate under RSA 162-H and these rules to ensure compliance with such certificate;

+(5) Enforcement of the terms and conditions of any certificate issued under RSA 162-H and these rules; and evaluating, siting, and monitoring the construction and operation of energy related facilities as specified in RSA 162-H.

+(6) Assistance to the public in understanding the requirements of RSA 162-H and these rules.